 The Impact of Extra Payments on Loan Interest

-Jane graduated with a degree from university with a student loan debt of $45,200.
+Jane graduated with a degree from a university with a student loan debt of $45,200.
 Her student loan interest is 6.99% for the next 20 years.
 According to her amortization schedule, Jane will have to pay $350.16 per month for the next 20 years to pay the loan off.

 Let’s look at the numbers above